bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### URI query push

 * For clients where setting the HTTP User-Agent request header is not possible
-* Allows for follower discovery on static web hosting via analysing the server request log
+* Allows for follower discovery on static web hosting via analyzing the server request log
 * Optionally pass in the feed of the reader within the query
 * See #webhooks